Optimization-Guided Diffusion for Interactive Scene Generation: Introduction

 Building on this foundation, we further introduce OMEGA$_\mathrm{Adv}$, a sensitivity-enhanced adversarial generator inspired by \cite{fiacco1983introduction,spica2020real}.
 It models attacker--ego interactions as a distributional optimization game.
 The ego agent seeks to maintain natural, feasible behavior, while the attacker, using a sensitivity term that predicts how the ego will react to impending collision-avoidance constraints, seeks to maximally perturb the ego within the learned data distribution.
 This formulation enables the adaptive generation of realistic yet challenging driving scenarios without retraining any components or manually prescribing attacker trajectories or target points.
 Our contributions include:

-\begin{itemize} \item Optimization-guided diffusion sampling.
-A plug-and-play, training-free method that re-anchors each reverse step via constrained optimization, enforcing structural consistency and stable diffusion guidance. \item Two-phase noise scheduling for interaction fidelity, ensuring macro-level plausibility with fine-grained reactivity, enabling context-aware and dynamically coordinated multi-agent scene evolution. \item Sensitivity-enhanced adversarial generation.
-A game-thoretic formulation for ego--attacker interactions yielding realistic yet challenging scenarios. \item Comprehensive empirical results.
-OMEGA reduces collisions and off-road rates while improving kinematic feasibility over baselines.
-It raises scene validity on nuPlan by about 40 points and on Waymo (zero-shot) by about 20 points, and delivers a further 69-point gain in controllability under user-specified intents.
+\begin{itemize} \item \textbf{Optimization-guided diffusion sampling.} A training-free method that re-anchors each reverse step via constrained optimization, enforcing structural consistency and stable diffusion guidance. \item \textbf{Phase-aligned guidance scheduling.} A stage-wise denoising and guidance scheme that shifts from macro-level plausibility to fine-grained reactivity, improving interaction fidelity and coordinated multi-agent scene evolution. \item \textbf{Sensitivity-enhanced adversarial generation.} A game-thoretic formulation for ego--attacker interactions yielding realistic yet challenging scenarios. \item \textbf{Comprehensive empirical results.} OMEGA reduces collisions and off-road rates while improving kinematic feasibility over baselines.
+It raises scene validity on nuPlan by about 40 points and on Waymo (zero-shot) by about 20 points, and delivers a further 69-point gain in controllability under user-specified intents, mitigating prior validity limitations and bringing diffusion-based scene generation closer to practical integration.
 It is also capable of generating $5\times$ more near-collision frames under the adversarial scene generation setting. \end{itemize}